BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk5Lab.md

 se2 <- function (x) sqrt(var(x)/length(x))
 ```

+You can test these commands by applying them to one of our test datasets.

 **For loops**

+`apply` and others

 R can build loops that function the same as those in Unix.
 However, the syntax is slightly different and the ease of referencing particular parts of a data file make them useful for different purposes:

-Let's say we wanted to build a loop to convert

 ```
 #convert miles to kilometers
 for (i in rivers) {print (i * XXX)}
 ```

-**Missing data**

-One of the peculiarities of working with R is how it deals with missing data.

-###Practice exercises (not part of your assignment, just for practice)

-1.

 ###Assignment
-* Due XX, XX X at XX
+* Due Wednesday, Feb 18 at 5 pm
 * Assessment criteria
-	* Technical content X, appropriate syntax for written assessment answers
+	* Technical content 20, appropriate syntax for written assessment answers
-	* Critical thinking X, explanations for written assessment answers
+	* Critical thinking 20, explanations for written assessment answers
 	* Documentation: 5, citations for resources used in questions embedded in answers
-	* Professional behavior: 10, class participation, assignment formatting using homework template (including code formatted in `monospace`)
+	* Professional behavior: 5, class participation, assignment formatting using homework template (including code formatted in `monospace`)
 * Written assessment:
-	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk3Homework.md".
+	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk5Homework.md".
 Title (header) is "Unix scripting and pipelines."
 	* Answer the following questions about the Unix tools you learned for this week's lab, including code comments where appropriate
 	* Use appropriate Markdown formatting, including `monospace` when referencing commands you entered.
 	* If you choose to copy and paste the questions before answering, it might help to copy from the Raw view.